Website building tool

 Fig.3 Mitigating technical debt.
 This subtle design choice saved 3 weeks of engineering labor, directly contributing to the project's cost-saving objective.

-Completion rate increased significantly and participant feedback was overall positive
+Completion rate increased significantly and participant feedback was overwhelmingly positive

-Completion rate increased significantly and participant feedback was overall positive
+Completion rate increased significantly and participant feedback was overwhelmingly positive

-Following the redesign, I conducted a second task-based usability study with the same 11 participants to quantitatively validate the design's ROI and mitigate launch risk.
-This test focused on measuring the reduction in friction for high-cost workflows.
+Following the redesign, I conducted a second task-based usability study to validate the design's ROI and mitigate launch risk.
+Participants described the new panel as "considered," "smooth," and "a pleasure to use".

 The TCR for the key task (editing a section with flex layout) increased by 43%.
 Further for participants who previously completed the task saw a 9% reduction in time to completion.